padix-key/kmer-article/article.typ

 = Introduction
 A common task in bioinformatics is finding similar regions between sequences.
-In one scenario finding homologs of a sequence in another genome may reveal common functionalities between them #todo(cite).
+In one scenario finding homologs of a sequence in another genome may reveal common functionalities between them.
-In another scenario the reads obtained from sequencing need to be mapped to a position on a reference genome to assemble a genome or quantify the number of transcripts #todo(cite).
+In another scenario the reads obtained from sequencing need to be mapped to a position on a reference genome to assemble a genome or quantify the number of transcripts.
 A _similar region_ can be formalized as so called _alignment_:
 It specifies which position in one sequence corresponds to a position the the other sequence.
 The dynamic programming algorithms to obtain the guaranteed best alignment solution @Needleman1970